Huegoxaga/notes/git/README.md

 - GUI apps are available for Git, however command line is recommended for learning purposes.
 - One repository can have multiple branches, the first branch created by default it called master.
 - The master branch is usually shared by the team, regular commits are suggested to make on a separate branch.
+- There is a HEAD in each repo, by default it is the master branch.
+It can be set in the repo setting.
+- When a branch is ahead of the `HEAD`, it can be merged to the HEAD to update the `HEAD`.
+- When a branch is behind the `HEAD`, it can `pull` the head and update from the `HEAD`.
+- A fast-forward is when, instead of constructing a merge commit, git just moves your branch pointer to point at the incoming commit.
+It happens if it detects that the current `HEAD` is an ancestor of the commit you're trying to merge.

 ## Installation